snadi/sca-demos/ReadMe.md

 ## FindBugs Demo

 * I downloaded the FindBugs jar file from this [link](http://prdownloads.sourceforge.net/findbugs/findbugs-3.0.1.zip?download).
-Note that there are alternative ways to run FindBugs.
+Note that there are alternative ways to run FindBugs (e.g., running it as an IntelliJ plugin).
 You can check them on their webpage.

 * Run FindBugs on the current project (run the following command from the main directory of this project):